MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 Leveling up your collaboration maturity means you are rethinking processes.
 This leads to direct benefit as you shift from “the way we’ve always done it” to “how could we do this better?”

 With collaboration at its core, the Microsoft 365 platform can be an incredible enabler of better practices.
 This can only be realized if your organization continues to learn, grow, and evolve its practices, striving for improved collaboration.

+## Common Microsoft 365 tool sets

+Every organization can choose how best to use the Microsoft 365 platform for collaboration.
+The best answer for a large multi-national conglomerate would make little sense for a five-person financial advisory firm.
+The Microsoft 365 apps and services most likely included in the mix for collaboration include the following:

+- Microsoft Teams
+- SharePoint
+- Outlook
+- OneNote
+- OneDrive
+- Yammer
+- Office apps (Word, Excel etc)

+### Task Management

+- Project Online
+- Planner
+- To Do

 ## Resources